 In May 2018, the Commission expanded its Commuter Assistance Program to launch a new Vanpool subsidy program called VanClub for commuters who travel to a workplace in Western Riverside County.
 Vanpools can be especially effective in providing transportation options in areas that are hard to serve by transit and can be an amenity for employers to attract and retain employees.
 Vanpool programs are also effective at reducing traffic and vehicle emissions by decreasing the number of vehicles traveling daily.
 VanClub supports long-distance commuters by offering a subsidy of up to \$600 per month which reduces the cost of the vanpool lease.
 For FY 2022/23, the average VanClub monthly lease cost before the subsidy averaged \$1,252 per vehicle per month.
+For FY 2024/25, the Commission anticipates the average lease cost to increase due to increasing costs of vehicle lease rates.
 Vanpool services for Eastern Riverside County residents is offered through SunLine Transit Agency's SolVan program.